dspriyanka007/Machine-Learning-Yearning-/README.md

 # Machine-Learning-Yearning-
-Technical Strategy for AI Engineer's, In the Era of deep learning
+Technical Strategy for AI Engineer's, In the Era of deep learning by Andrew Ng